madeleine200/Getting-and-Cleaning-Data---Assignment/README.md

 The repository contains the following files:
 * CodeBook.md - Describes variables contained in the experimental data and any analysis performed on them
 * run_analysis.R - R script which transforms the data into a tidy data set
-* tidy_data_analysis - Output file produced by the run_analysis.R script
+* tidy_data_analysis.txt - Output file produced by the run_analysis.R script
-* README file
+* README.md file

 ## Instructions